-A mixed collection of photos from around the web.
+A mixed collection of photos from our past

 During World War I, while the men were fighting on the frontlines, women took on tasks that had previously been the domain of men.
 These included working in factories and transporting massive ice blocks.

 1952, In early December a thick fog descended upon the city and continued to linger for five days.

 Peeling Onions, Makes Sense.

 Soldiers wearing gas masks as they peel onions at Tobruk, 15 October 1941.
 The Siege of Tobruk lasted for 241 days, 10 April – 27 November 1941; The photographer Lt.
 William G. Vanderson became a Prisoner of War during the North African Campaign and was released from Oflag 79 in Brunswick, Germany, at the end of the war.

 A walking library in London during the 1930s

 The roar of Leo the Lion for MGM’s famous movie logo.

 In 1920 this black cat halts traffic as she transports her five kittens, one by one, across Lafayette Street in lower Manhattan.